September 05, 2017

 When you try and lose body fat you need to remember one simple factor and that is, if you want to lose body fat, you need to be eating fewer calories than the body burns on a daily basis.
 Calories expended during the day needs to be higher than calories consumed or you will never lose body fat.
-Some people go on diets where they stop eating carbohydrates completely in an attempt to lose fat, and instead replace them with fatty foods, such as avocado, eggs, salmon etc (because that’s what they have been told to do) and get frustrated when the don’t lose any weight.
+Some people go on diets where they stop eating carbohydrates completely in an attempt to lose fat, and instead replace them with fatty foods, such as avocado, eggs, salmon etc (because that’s what they have been told to do) and get frustrated when they don’t lose any weight.
 But fat has more calories per gram than carbohydrates, and 9 times out of 10 the individual who has gone on the diet is still not in a calorie deficit so it’s impossible for them to lose weight/body fat.
 To lose body fat you need to be in a daily deficit of 500 calories – and if you believe that you are, yet you’re not losing body fat, then you clearly not in a calorie deficit – so you either need to burn more, or eat less!

 The next section will detail how you should go about calculating how much you should be eating.

-To begin with you need to work out your maintenance calories.
+To begin with, you need to work out your maintenance calories.
 This is the amount of calories you need to be eating every day to maintain the same weight and body composition.
 This process can be trial and error, I would suggest downloading an app on your phone called MyFitnessPal so that you can track how many calories you are eating.
 Investing in a decent pair of scales is also a good idea to enable you to accurately track your weight.

 To begin with, calculate how many calories you currently consume on a normal day of eating.
 From there, try to eat the same amount of calories for 2 weeks and monitor your weight often (note – try to get 40% of your calories from carbohydrates, 40% from protein and 20% from fats).
-Alternatively you can use this simple equation to get to your starting point – Bodyweight (in lbs) x 16.
-For example the starting point for a 165lb person would be 165x16=2640 calories.
+Alternatively, you can use this simple equation to get to your starting point – Bodyweight (in lbs) x 16.
+For example, the starting point for a 165lb person would be 165x16=2640 calories.
 Again you will need to eat this amount of calories over a 2 week period and monitor your weight.
-Please note – there is no magic starting point, everyone is different and everyone burns calories at a different rate, this is down to factors such as height, body composition, age, gender occupation etc, what’s important is that you have starting point.
+Please note – there is no magic starting point, everyone is different and everyone burns calories at a different rate, this is down to factors such as height, body composition, age, gender occupation etc, what’s important is that you have a starting point.

 If your weight seems to be increasing over the 2 week monitoring period then it’s obvious you’re eating over your maintenance calories, if this is the case, drop your calories by 200 each week until your weight doesn’t change.
-Similarly if you lost weight over the 2 week period it’s obvious you’re eating less than your maintenance calories, you’ll then need to up the calories by 200 each week until your weight remains the same.
+Similarly, if you lost weight over the 2 week period it’s obvious you’re eating less than your maintenance calories, you’ll then need to up the calories by 200 each week until your weight remains the same.

 Once you’ve got to a stage where your weight no longer changes, make note of how many calories you are consuming, this is our maintenance calories!

 So let’s use the example from above, we have a 165lb person eating 2640 calories a day which allows them to remain at the same weight.
 As mentioned earlier on in the article, to lose body fat, you will need to be in a calorie deficit of 500 calories.
-So for the person in question to successfully lose body fat they will need to be eating 2140 calories daily.
+So for the person in question to successfully lose body fat, they will need to be eating 2140 calories daily.

 2640-500=2140 daily calories.